[6 August 2018] A blog post by Dr. Mark Lim

 From facials, skincare products, to medical aesthetic procedures bearing the Skin Booster name, it’s a wild wild world of skin hydration treatments.
 Many of such mimic the original Restylane Skinboosters™ treatment, at varying levels of success.

-Here, I give you a low-down on three medical aesthetic Skin Booster treatments, the latest being Juvederm’s Volite.
+Here, I give you a low-down on three medical aesthetic Skin Booster treatments, including Juvederm’s Volite.

 But first.
 What exactly is a Skin Booster?